 5) Type of litter

 Just like you, your cat hates using a dirty bathroom!
 All litter boxes should be scooped at least once daily.
-Boxes being used by multiple cats may need to be scooped several times daily.
+Boxes that are used by multiple cats may need to be scooped several times daily.
 Some individual cats are particularly fastidious and may require more frequent scooping.
-The entire box should be emptied and washed at least once weekly.
+The entire box should be emptied and washed at least once a week.
 Boxes should be replaced annually.
 Ensure the area around the box is clean as well – no one wants to go to the bathroom in a mildew-filled basement or next to a smelly trash can!

 7) Humor preferences